MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/includes/bicep-setup.md

 > [!NOTE]
 > If you use an existing AI Services/AOAI resource, no model will be deployed.
 You can deploy a model to the resource after the agent setup is complete.

-Use an existing AI Services/AOAI, AI Search, and/or Azure Blob Storage resource by providing the full arm resource id in the parameters file:
+Use an existing AI Services/AOAI, AI Search, and/or Azure Blob Storage resource by providing the full arm resource ID in the parameters file:

 - aiServiceAccountResourceId
 - aiSearchServiceResourceId